Harshavignyan/FootBall/README.md

 - Separate interfaces for operators and viewers.
 - User-friendly design with Bootstrap for styling.
 - Pre-match setup for selecting countries.
+- User and admin authentication with JWT.
+- NavBar with login, signup, and logout options.
+- Theme toggle for switching between light and dark modes.

 ## Getting Started